What We Know About Carnival’s Ace Class Ships

 Carnival’s New Ships Are Called Ace Class Ships Internally

 The newest class of ships is known internally as “Project Ace.”
-In a Zoom Webinar to Carnival travel agents, Carnival Corporation CEO John Weinstein inadvertently dropped the tidbit, “We call it Project Ace, you can call it Ace class.
+In a Zoom Webinar to Carnival travel agents in August 2024, Carnival Corporation CEO John Weinstein inadvertently dropped the tidbit, “We call it Project Ace, you can call it Ace class.
 It’s a placeholder.”
 He went on the indicate that the name was actually his idea.

-While it’s just a placeholder for now, the class name could stick.
 Typically, the name of a class is based on the name of the first ship with the design.
 But Carnival’s most recent class of ship, the Excel Class, differed from that pattern.
 Instead, the ships kept the internal codename “Project Excel.”
 This change in naming convention could be because this class of ship launches vessels under multiple brands in Carnival Corporation’s portfolio.
+This naming convention may stick around for Project Ace as well, although the press release from April 2025 calls them “Project Ace Ships.”

 Fincantieri Will Build Ace Class Ships